 9. Brain Function Enhancement

 A team of researchers investigated if chaga had any protective effects in mice with chemically-induced cognitive decline.
 They found that mice given chaga for 7 days had significantly improved learning and memory compared to those that did not receive the fungus.51

 Chaga mushroom supplements are generally well tolerated with few reported side effects.
 However, it is important to remember that the studies demonstrating chaga mushroom benefits were performed on cells or animals.
 There have been no human clinical studies to evaluate the safety of chaga.
 Therefore, you should consult a health practitioner prior to taking chaga if you have any medical conditions.

 One safety concern stems from the fact that chaga is rich in oxalates.
 Some individuals may develop kidney stones from eating a diet high in oxalates,56 leading to the concern that long-term overconsumption of chaga may lead to kidney disease.
-In one published case, a 72-year-old Japanese woman with liver cancer consumed 4 to 5 teaspoons of chaga mushroom powder per day for 6 months (a dose far higher than any recommended by Real Mushrooms).
+In one published case, a 72-year-old Japanese woman consumed 4 to 5 teaspoons of chaga mushroom powder per day for 6 months (a dose far higher than any recommended by Real Mushrooms).
 She developed oxalate nephropathy and eventually irreversible renal failure.57 However, following the guidelines for dosage on Real Mushrooms’ chaga extract powder or chaga capsules will help to avoid this kind of over-consumption.

 The appropriate dose of chaga depends on a variety of factors, including your health, age, the quality of the extract, etc. The dosage that works for one person may not work for you.